dhis2/dhis2-docs/src/commonmark/en/content/user/about-sharing-of-objects.md

     "Data: Can capture data"

 > **Note**
 >
 > To see and capture data for a data set, a data capture user also needs
-> to report for an organisaction unit to where the data set has been
+> to report for an organisation unit to where the data set has been
 > assigned.

 <table>